Nick Flynn was born in Scituate, Massachusetts, on Boston’s South Shore, on January 26, 1960. He earned his MFA from New York University.

-He is the author of the poetry collections My Feelings (Graywolf Press, 2015), The Captain Asks for a Show of Hands (Graywolf Press, 2011), Blind Huber (Graywolf Press, 2002), and Some Ether (Graywolf Press, 2000), which was the recipient of the PEN/Joyce Osterweil Award.
+Flynn is the author of the poetry collections Low (Graywolf Press, 2023); My Feelings (Graywolf Press, 2015); The Captain Asks for a Show of Hands (Graywolf Press, 2011); Blind Huber (Graywolf Press, 2002); and Some Ether (Graywolf Press, 2000), which was the recipient of the PEN/Joyce Osterweil Award.

 Flynn’s work has been described as post-confessional, primarily because of the poems in Some Ether, which focus on his mother’s suicide when he was twenty-two, his difficult childhood, and his stilted family life.
-In Blind Huber, however, the poems eschew Flynn’s history and focus on the life of the blind beekeeper, Francoise Huber, who lived in the 18th Century.
+In Blind Huber, however, the poems eschew Flynn’s history and focus on the life of the blind beekeeper, Francoise Huber, who lived during the eighteenth century.

 While the subject matter may differ dramatically in all of Nick Flynn’s work, there is the struggle for connectivity in a disjointed and harsh reality.
 As Claudia Rankine noted about Some Ether,